TFMitchell/SecureVotingProject_CIS433/README.md

 ###The Clients:
 javaw Client <myPort>

-If  using the above example parameters for 5 servers, start ten clients with these commands/parameters: javaw Client 1001 javaw Client 1002 javaw Client 1003
+If  using the above example commands for 5 servers, you should start ten clients with these commands/parameters: javaw Client 1001 javaw Client 1002 javaw Client 1003